 - “We can show you how this new widget works faster than others in the marketplace and costs 8%-10% less than others currently being offered to you.” “

 - “We can show you how you will save 20% from your current energy spend in the next three years via our new energy management service”

 - “This will revolutionise your production process, saving XX hours from your current process.”

 - Keep in mind that you are not hoping to meet everyone that attends a show, rather, you are hoping to meet people from businesses most suitable for what you have to offer

 - Therefore make your messaging as relevant as you can to those visitors and show them why taking time out of the office to be at the show (and on your stand), is the best possible use of their time

-Well attended parties have more buzz and are much more fun to be at.
-Help make your show the one that you and the people that attend it, remember for all the right reasons.
+Well attended parties have more buzz and are much more fun both for the guests and the person who organised the shindig.

 Now, please bring me your finest wines and cheeses…